 |Faculty||Bond Business School|

-2. Understand certain specific issues in macroeconomics pertinent to recent changes in the global economic environment and policy considerations faced by the Australian Government and the Reserve Bank of Australia (RBA).
+3. Apply the knowledge of specific issues in macroeconomics pertinent to recent changes to the global economic environment and policy conditions faced by the Australian Government and the Reserve Bank of Australia.

 4. Analyse the significance of Australian economy in relation to the rest of the world and the implications of this interdependence in the balance of payments and exchange rate.

 Assumed knowledge is the minimum level of knowledge of a subject area that students are assumed to have acquired through previous study.
 It is the responsibility of students to ensure they meet the assumed knowledge expectations of the subject.
 Students who do not possess this prior knowledge are strongly recommended against enrolling and do so at their own risk.
 No concessions will be made for students’ lack of prior knowledge.

 |Withdraw – Academic?||06/03/2021|